confluentinc/ksql/CONTRIBUTING.md

 #### Commit messages

 The project uses [Conventional Commits][https://www.conventionalcommits.org/en/v1.0.0-beta.4/] for commit messages in order to aid in automatic generation of changelogs.
-As described in the Conventional Commmits specification, commit messages should be of the form:
+As described in the Conventional Commits specification, commit messages should be of the form:

     <type>[optional scope]: <description>